kemper/google-ai-challenge-2011-1-ants/common-lisp-starter-package/README.md

 Lisp (CL) starter package for the [Ant Wars Google AI Challenge](http://ai-contest.com/).

 It is assumed you are using [SBCL](http://www.sbcl.org/), since that is what the challenge server will be using as well.
+(Ubuntu Natty AMD64?)

 ## Status